benshimonz/V1/README.md

 A property tag serves as a placeholder for the property's value in a given assignment.
 Property tags may be used:

+* as part of a multivalued composite property's extracted value's sub-property's definition (see Q28)
 * as part of another property tag's constraint (see Q108, Q109)
 * as part of an aggregation tag's definition (see Q116, Q117)
 * as part of an aggregation tag's constraint (see Q120)